ericaquaronne/service-edgelake/README.md

 # EdgeLake Service for  OpenHorizon

+EdgeLake is a decentralized network to manage IoT data: it provides a Data service spanning all the nodes in a network and allows a user to view all the nodes data as a single large data service or database but it is not centralized at all : data stays at the Edges nodes until needed.
+To allow for such a data service, all the meta data are stored in a blockchain service or a master node, in the following we will assume usage of a Master node (ref the EdgeLake of Anylog pages for more details).
+This shared meta data layer allows for very simple EdgeLake nodes setup : no need to send a DB expert to prepare Edge databases.

+Open Horizon allows for a very efficient and secure Edge management but what are Edges for if not exploiting their data ?  and how to better deploy the Edgelake data service software to Nodes if not with Open Horizon ?
+You can clearly see the common value

+In the following we will cover how to deploy EdgeLake functions in the context of an Open Horizon Egdes setup

-EdgeLake is a decentralized network to manage IoT data.
-Nodes in the network are compute instances that execute the EdgeLake Software.
+Nodes are compute instances that execute the EdgeLake software, and that are part of one network.
 Joining a network requires the following steps:
 1. Install the EdgeLake Software on one or more computer instances.
 2. Configure each installed node (compute instance) such that:
-   1. The node joins an exiting network (or creates a new network).
+   1. The node joins an exiting network (or creates a new network), exchanging with the Master Node
-   2. The node offers data management and monitoring services.
+   2. The node offers data management and monitoring services to users that want to query the data, exchanging with a Query node (nota: there can be as many Query nodes as pleases you, but we will describe here using one).

 **Table of Content**: